michael-dean-haynie/codetudes-api/README.md

 # Codetudes API

-Provides RESTful endpoints for CRUD operations on codetudes.com data.
+A Spring Boot RESTful API with endpoints for CRUD operations on codetudes.com data.

 ## Local Development Setup
 1. Use [codetudes-schema-backup.sql](./database/codetudes-schema-backup.sql) to initialize codetudes database (mysql)